 El Paso County has owned the land that is now Bear Creek Park, located at 21st Street and Gold Camp Road, since 1899.
 The El Paso County Poor Farm was dedicated in 1900, as a place for members of society who couldn’t care for themselves.
 The Poor Farm operated into the 1970s, but in its later years, functioned as a temporary shelter in a partnership with the El Paso County Department of Social Services.
 It closed its doors in 1984, and was demolished.
 Its residents were suddenly thrust into the wider community.
 A number of the churches of the west side of Colorado Springs came together to help these neighbors in need.
 At the end of this process, right around Thanksgiving, members of these churches gathered Bethany Lutheran Church with a Thanksgiving worship service, followed by a pie social.
 The shared work and worship moved the people so much so that they decided to form a more permanent relationship.
 And Westside CARES was born.

 Westside CARES was originally staffed solely by volunteers and was housed within the Billie Spielman Center of Pikes Peak Community Action Agency.
-In 1993, the organization, moved into its current location in the basement of Bethany Baptist Church.
+In 1993, the organization, moved into the basement of Bethany Baptist Church.
 Over the years, the volunteer staff has grown to over 390 volunteers, and the paid staff has grown as well.
 Programs and Services have changed and grown as well.
 Despite all of these expansions, our focus has remained on uniting people of faith in service to our neighbors in need.